 At the end of last regular season, the Cardinals lost to Mount St. Joseph (MSJ), 19-25, in Cincinnati, Ohio.
 A year later, on their 2019-2020 senior night, Otterbein won seven of 10 matches to secure a 31-12 victory.

-The first six senior to wrestle on the night was heavyweight Chris Martinez (16-9), who pinned Desmond Harrell (0-6) in 1:53 in the lone exhibition match.
+The first of six seniors to wrestle on the night was heavyweight Chris Martinez (16-9), who pinned Desmond Harrell (0-6) in 1:53 in the lone exhibition match.

 A forfeit at 125 pounds gave the Cardinals a 6-0 lead before Jackson Lakso (14-4) pulled off a 5-3 upset over MSJ’s Tariq Hornbuckle (20-8), who was ranked #12 in the nation in Division III at 133 pounds.